 Make the most of every moment.
 Butterflies, depending on the species, live anywhere from a week to a year.
 In that time they lay hundreds of eggs over thousands of miles!

 It’s more than okay to stand out!
 Every butterfly has a unique wing pattern.
 It doesn’t try to conform.
-It’s beauty is in its vibrance!
+Its beauty is in its vibrance!

 However, did you know that a butterfly’s wings are actually transparent???
 What we see is light reflecting on tiny scales, all in a unique pattern.
 Our own transparency allows the Light to show our true colors as well.
 As you share your story, you may help someone else to fly.

 Finally, just like with people, some butterflies are more solitary creatures while others enjoy a group.
 Realizing where we are most comfortable and what helps us recharge keeps our wings strong.
-In your journey, you may have times when you need camoflouge to hide from predators.
+In your journey, you may have times when you need camouflage to hide from predators.
 You may have times when you have to get dirty to take care of your own needs (butterflies drink from mud puddles!).
-When you know what you need and you do it anyway, nothing can stand in the way of you reaching your destination.
+When you know what you need and do it anyway, nothing can stand in the way of reaching your destination.